Robgambrill/COMPANION-12/README.md

 The name COMPANION-12 is taken from a series of stories being written by redditor _9MOTHER9HORSE9EYES9.

-By Default these scripts archive the works of that author, but can be changed to backup your own or any other users posts and comments.
+By default these scripts archive the works of that author, but can be changed to backup your own or any other users posts and comments.
 Other uses might be Stylometric Analysis, Project Collaboration, etc.